brianhouse/sound_art/NEXT.md

 "phase" should be talked about in the acoustics section

+add comport install to sensors lecture

 ### new

 using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware

+2) For those of you that still cannot load .m4a files into Audacity, you'll need to install the FFMPEG libraries for Mac (https://lame.buanzo.org/lame_64bit_osx.pkg) or PC (https://lame.buanzo.org/ffmpeg-win-2.2.2.zip).
+Do this and then restart Audacity, and the import should work.
+If not, let me know and we can work through it during office hours.

+does the Cox Sound Art essay fit somewhere? in the beginning?

 ## pieces for presentations